OSSELINAlexandre/Linux_com_primitives/README.md

 ## Communication between processes

-A process has its own segments (code, data, library) that is protected from other processes: it cannot communicate with other processes.
+A process has its own segments (code, data, library) that is protected from other processes: it cannot communicates with other processes.

 It exists two categories of primitives in order to establish a communication between two isolated processes :